 Knowledge and understanding

-- account for and show in-depth understanding of historical and contemporary debates about central concepts within the field of Media Studies,
+- account for and show in-depth understanding of the main theories, media-centric and non-media centric, in the field of Media Studies,

 Competence and skills

 - apply select concepts and theoretical perspectives to analyse media and contemporary everyday life, digital societies or media and globalization,

 - present theoretically anchored assignments in writing and/or through oral presentations, as well as provide constructive feedback to other students' oral and written presentations.